 Copyrights are legal protections for original works of authorship

 Trademarks are legal protections for a word, symbol, design, or combination of the same that a company uses to identify goods and services

 If you violate any of these intellectual property rights, Amazon may send you an IP infringement notice (or IP claim).

-Personally, we don't believe IP Claims are deserving of all the hysteria online and within Facebook communities, but it is important for sellers to understand what it means to them and their seller account, and we wanted to set the record straight.
+Personally, we don't believe IP Claims are deserving of all the hysteria online and within Facebook communities, but it is important for sellers to understand what it means to them and their seller account, and we want to set the record straight.

-ASINs can get suspended for “potential” (often imaginary) Intellectual property infringement violations.
+ASINs can get suspended for “potential” (often imaginary) Intellectual Property infringement violations.
 You need strategies to defend yourself against this automation and human error combo!
 Opening cases with Support or sending emails to Seller Performance won’t get you anywhere unless you enjoy copy and paste generic “responses.”
 Every kind of seller, both private label and resellers, need to learn up on these to resolve appeals properly.
 Mistakes cost time, energy, effort, and make you frustrated!